AarnavSawant/ZQBA/README.md

 # ZQBA

-Code for Zero-Query Ambush Attack on Image Retrieval
+Code for Zero-Query Ambush Attack on Image Retrieval, published in International Journal on Cybernetics and Informatics and presented at 2022 International Conference on Artificial Intelligence Advances (AIAD 2022)